SMAH-95/TTFT-of-LVMs-for-ewaste-segmentation/README.md

-This work builds on and was inspired by the following research:
+This work was inspired by and builds on by the following research:

 [Efficiently Learning at Test-Time: Active Fine-Tuning of LLMs](https://arxiv.org/abs/2410.08020)